I Can See Your Voice (Dutch game show) season 5

 The fifth season of the Dutch television mystery music game show I Can See Your Voice was originally scheduled to premiere on RTL 4 on 31 August 2023, but it was pushed back later to 19 October 2023.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist and contestant(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay note: